zetlen/camelspace/README.md

 - Subsequent characters may be `[A-Z]`, `[0-9]`, or `_`

 At the very least, to ensure cross-platform consistency, the incoming environment variables need to be formatted in this manner.

-And furthermore, as the Open Group notes in the above link, environment variables all exist in one global namespace, so in order not to step on other variables, you usually want to add prefixes to the ones for your app, making them long.

-:warning: **Camelspace does not validate environment variables against your app's own configuration schema.** Definitely use utilities like [envalid](https://npmjs.com/package/envalid) to validate their types, docstrings, and defaults.